-Simulating the physical properties of dark matter and gas inside the cosmic web K. Dolag, M. Meneghetti, L. Moscardini, E. Rasia and A. Bonaldi Max-Planck Institut fuer Astrophysik, Karl-Schwarzschild Strasse 1, D-85748 Garching, Germany (kdolag@mpa-garching.mpg.de) - Zentrum fuer Astronomie, ITA, Universitaet Heidelberg, Albert-Ueberle-Strasse 2, D-69120 Heidelberg, Germany (meneghetti@ita.uni-heidelberg.de) - INAF, Osservatorio Astronomico di Bologna, via Ranzani 1, I-40127 Bologna, Italy - Dipartimento di Astronomia, Università di Bologna, via Ranzani 1, I-40127 Bologna, Italy (lauro.moscardini@unibo.it) - Dipartimento di Astronomia, Università di Padova, vicolo dell'Osservatorio 2, I-35122 Padova, Italy (rasia,bonaldi@pd.astro.it) Accepted ???.
-Received ???; in original form November 2005 ABSTRACT Using the results of a high-resolution, cosmological hydrodynamical re-simulation of a supercluster-like region we investigate the physical properties of the gas located along the filaments and bridges which constitute the so-called cosmic web.
-First we analyze the main characteristics of the density, temperature and velocity fields, which have quite different distributions, reflecting the complex dynamics of the structure formation process.
+Using the results of a high-resolution, cosmological hydrodynamical re-simulation of a supercluster-like region, we investigate the physical properties of the gas located along the filaments and bridges which constitute the so-called cosmic web.
+First, we analyse the main characteristics of the density, temperature and velocity fields, which have quite different distributions, reflecting the complex dynamics of the structure-formation process.
 Then we quantify the signals which originate from the matter in the filaments by considering different observables.
-Inside the cosmic web, we find that the halo density is about 10-14 times larger than cosmic mean; the bremsstrahlung X-ray surface brightness reaches at most $10^{-16}$ erg s-1 cm-2 arcmin-2; the Compton-y parameter due to the thermal Sunyaev-Zel'dovich effect is about $10^{-6}$ ; the reduced shear produced by the weak lensing effect is $\sim 0.01 - 0.02$ .
+Inside the cosmic web, we find that the halo density is about 10-14 times larger than cosmic mean; the bremsstrahlung X-ray surface brightness reaches at most 10^{-16} erg s-1 cm-2 arcmin-2; the Compton-y parameter due to the thermal Sunyaev-Zel'dovich effect is about 10^{-6} ; the reduced shear produced by the weak lensing effect is ~0.01-0.02.
 These results confirm the difficulty of an observational detection of the cosmic web.
-Finally we find that projection effects of the filamentary network can affect the estimates of the properties of single clusters, increasing their X-ray luminosity by less than 10 per cent and their central Compton-y parameter by up to 30 per cent.
-Key words: diffuse radiation - intergalactic medium - hydrodynamics - galaxies: clusters: general - X-rays: general - cosmology - theory 1 INTRODUCTION In the standard picture of structure formation, the large scale structure observed in the spatial distribution of galaxies has evolved via gravitational instability from small perturbations present in the primordial cosmic density field.
-In particular, the later non-linear stages of this evolutionary process are thought to be responsible for the complex pattern of large voids surrounded by galaxies, clusters and superclusters exhibited by the observed galaxy distribution in modern catalogues, like the 2dF and SDSS surveys (see, e.g., Peacock et al. 2001; Tegmark et al. 2004).
-This gravitational instability scenario has been largely confirmed by the perturbation theory in the weakly non-linear regime and by the results of numerical N-body simulations.
-In the cold dark matter (CDM) cosmological model, cosmic structures form by the accretion of smaller sub-units in a hierarchical bottom-up fashion.
-In this framework, galaxy clusters are of fundamental importance, since they are the largest bound systems in the universe and those most recently formed.
-Moreover, their abundances and spatial distribution retain the imprints of the underlying cosmological model; it is therefore possible to constrain the fundamental parameters of the model by studying the cluster properties and their redshift evolution (see Rosati et al. 2002; Voit 2005, and references therein).
+Finally, we find that projection effects of the filamentary network can affect the estimates of the properties of single clusters, increasing their X-ray luminosity by less than 10 per cent and their central Compton-y parameter by up to 30 per cent.

+Key words: hydrodynamics - galaxies: clusters: general - intergalactic medium - cosmology: theory - diffuse radiation - X-rays: general.